theabsurdisst/theabsurdisst/README.md

 ---

-*Building in public — one absurd idea at a time.*
+*Building in public, one absurd idea at a time.*